Beaches and lifeguards

 Permits for beaches

-If you would like to use Tweed beaches for business purposes contact Council for the appropriate permit:
+If you would like to use Tweed beaches for a business purpose, contact Council for the appropriate permit:

 Horses on beaches